JensDekker/MAE263F/HW3/README.md

 ## Overview

-This homework implements a numerical simulation of a beam subject to external forces.
+This homework implements a trajectory-tracking control algorithm for a beam simulation.
 The beam is discretized into nodes connected by stretching and bending springs, allowing for dynamic analysis using implicit time integration methods.
+The simulation controls the position of the middle node by iteratively adjusting the last two nodes' positions to guide the middle node along a target circular arc trajectory.

 ## Files Description